 - Using Dialogue Processes to Promote Social Change

-E. Electoral transparency and accountability – Voting is a principal right and responsibility of citizens and a fundamental form of citizen participation.
-The tools presented in this section of the toolkit contribute to ensuring that elections are free and fair and help citizens make informed choices and hold politicians accountable for their electoral promises.
+E. Electoral transparency and accountability – The tools presented here contribute to ensuring that elections are free and fair and help citizens make informed choices and hold politicians accountable for their electoral promises.

 - Full Introduction to Electoral Transparency and Accountability